OpenGarage/OpenGarage-Firmware/docs/docs/1.2.4/manual.md

       * **CTRL** must go to your opener's <span class="hl_red">Red</span> (Signal) terminal
       * **GND** must go to your opener's <span class="hl_white">White</span> (Ground) terminal.
       * The included cable uses Pink and Green for internal wire colors.
 Use **Pink as Red**, and **Green as White**.
 If using your own cable, they are typically colored Red and White.
-    !!! warning
+    !!! warning "Voltage Compliance"
-        v2.3+ is designed primarily for LiftMaster, Chamberlain, and Craftsman brands, which operate their wall-buttons at 12V DC.
-If you plan to use it with other brands, make sure your wall-button terminals output **DC only**, and that the voltage is **below 20 V**.
-Applying AC voltage or DC voltage above 20 V can permanently damage the v2.3+ circuit.
+        v2.3+ is designed primarily for **LiftMaster, Chamberlain, and Craftsman** brands, which operate their wall-buttons at 12VDC.
+If you plan to use it with other brands, make sure your wall-button terminals output **DC only**, and **below 20 VDC**.
+Applying AC voltage or DC voltage above 20V can permanently damage the v2.3+ circuit.
+Use v2.2 instead.

 To connect the wires: